13raur0/discordauth/Readme.md

 ## Configuration
 When you run the plugin for the first time, it will generate:

-plugins/discordauth/config.properties
+`plugins/discordauth/config.properties`

-Edit the file and fill in the following: discord.token : Your Discord bot token discord.guildId : The Discord server ID for authentication discord.roleId : The role ID required for verification discord.adminId : The Discord ID that can execute admin commands like deleting verification
+Edit the file and fill in the following:</br>
+`discord.token : Your Discord bot token`</br>
+`discord.guildId : The Discord server ID for authentication`</br>
+`discord.roleId : The role ID required for verification`</br>
+`discord.adminId : The Discord ID that can execute admin commands like deleting verification`</br>

 - Create a Discord bot and obtain its token (search online for instructions).
 - IDs can be obtained from Discord with Developer Mode enabled.